wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/index.rst

 .. _wazuh_server_installation:

 .. meta::
-  :description: Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+  :description: Wazuh is a free, open source, and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.

 Wazuh server
 ============

 The Wazuh server is in charge of analyzing the data received from the Wazuh agents, triggering alerts when threats or anomalies are detected.
-It is also used to manage the agents configuration remotely and to monitor their status.
+It is also used to manage the agents' configuration remotely and to monitor their status.

 Requirements
 ------------